Commonly used terms in GatherContent

 Workflow and workflow status

-The workflow is a collection of workflow statuses.
-Each item has a workflow status applied to it.
+The workflow is a collection of steps that a piece of content moves through.
+Each item has a workflow step applied to it.
 This allows you to keep a track of where that item is in the production process.

 Active items and projects